What Is the RTM Diamond Pattern? Trading the Diamond Pattern in the RTM Style

 What is the RTM diamond pattern?

 A core RTM reversal setup that usually forms at primary highs and lows.
+It’s a structure closely studied in diamond pattern technical analysis as it reflects exhaustion and reversal pressure in the market.

 How do you identify the RTM diamond pattern?